(888) 448-0302 Talk to a recovery specialist 24/7

 a woman smiling because she is working through her anxiety without medication

 Alcohol tends to change the way we see the world, and most of the time it’s in ways that aren’t good for us.
 For example, we’re drinking poison, yet feel invincible.
 We find people we never thought about before to be extremely attractive.
-We‘re on top of the world, but moments later we’re passed out in (hopefully) in our own beds.
-While most people don’t assume that alcohol makes you look better, it’s generally accepted that alcohol at least makes you feel better.
+We stand on top of the world one moment, then find ourselves passed out in our own beds the next.
+While few people believe alcohol improves our looks, many accept the idea that it makes us feel better.
 However, the truth is that alcohol actually worsens the way we look and feel in the long term.
 Here are some health and beauty benefits you can pick up in as little as a month.

 Better Sleep, Better Hair